 Applications for wastewater treatment and bioremediation processes along with other treatment markets will be studied with information about current and future needs.
 A review of historical and current significance of government regulations, patents, and research and development will show how the market dynamics of environmental management affect future product sales.
 Also, the growing international markets for microorganism, enzyme and nutrient products will be listed.
 Information concerning U.S. exports and leading international companies will be analyzed.

-Jon Evans has been involved in business development and research for the biotechnology industry since 1984.
-Mr. Evans’ career includes four years as a diagnostic systems sales representative and more than 15 years in market research and strategy analysis with Fortune 500 clients.
-He has developed expertise in assessing the unique business development challenges facing firms in the biotechnology industry and designing strategies to optimize market performance.
-Mr. Evans received a B.S. in biology from Rutgers University in 1983, and an MBA in business analysis from San Francisco State University in 1989.
+JON EVANS has been involved in business development and research for the biotechnology industry since 1984.
+He has been involved in sales, market research and strategy analysis with Fortune 500 clients - with a particular focus on business development challenges and strategies to optimize market performance.
+He holds a B.S. degree in biology from Rutgers University and MBA in business analysis from San Francisco State University.

 - The U.S. market for environmental biotechnology products for waste treatment will increase from $166.8 million in 2007 to an estimated $180.3 million by the end of 2008.
 It should reach $261.3 million by 2013, a compound annual growth rate (CAGR) of 7.7%.